 The founder of Uma oils is Shrankhla Holecek, her family have been growing and harvesting essential oils organically for years on their family estate.
 Prior to setting up Uma, the business had been supplying high end skincare brands such as Estee Lauder and Tom Ford for some time, Shrankla told me that she developed Uma because she was aware of the quantities of actives being ordered by brands and knew given the quantities they produce there simply wasn’t very much in the final product.
 As I test a lot of facial oils I was keen to narrow down what made Uma different and from my research, testing and conversations with Shrankhla there were a couple of things that stood out to me.
 The use of Ayurvedic principles is something I am developing a fascination with.
 Ayurveda is also having a little bit of a moment in the spotlight as it is popping up on ever more packaging, but like everything in life the true principles can get diluted, which is part of Shrankla’s motivation when creating Uma:

-"When she moved to Beverly Hills for business school, she soon found herself surrounded by misappropriations of the Indian rituals and Ayurvedic practices she had grown up with.
-Frustrated, she decided it was time to create a – one that would do justice to her family’s heritage, and its extraordinary legacy of craftsmanship."
+“When she moved to Beverly Hills for business school, she soon found herself surrounded by misappropriations of the Indian rituals and Ayurvedic practices she had grown up with.
+Frustrated, she decided it was time to create a line of products with integrity – one that would do justice to her family’s heritage, and its extraordinary legacy of craftsmanship.”

 The next key part of the product that I spoke about with Shrankla was the ratio of active ingredients, Uma oils been designed to contain the maximum amount of essential oils in optimum quantities.
 Although ingredients have to be listed on the product as a consumer you can’t know the quantity of any given ingredient, something which is quite frustrating.
 In Uma oils the rich quantity of essential oils used is evident when you open the bottles, in the scent and the feel of the product, which is reassuring given these are luxury products with a luxury price tag to match.